MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/mya-notifications.md

 Insights includes the following types of inline suggestions.

 * **Delay email delivery**: When composing an email, MyAnalytics automatically accounts for time zones and working hours.
 As an Office 365 E5 user, you might see a suggestion for an alternate delivery time when recipients are in their configured working hours.
-This feature allows you to work whenever is most convenient for you without impacting others outside their working hours.
+This feature allows you to work whenever is most convenient for you without impacting others after hours.

    ![inline suggestions email](../../Images/mya/use/nudges-email.png)